waxGames/Aternos/README.md

 ### 🚀 **Developed by Silver Team**

-This project is a CMD-based control panel that allows you to easily add and manage Minecraft bots on Aternos servers.
-It is designed for simplicity and to automate your Minecraft server management.
+This project is a CMD-based control panel that allows users to run two separate `.exe` applications for managing Minecraft bots.
+These `.exe` files do not communicate with any server and are designed to operate independently.
+Additionally, one main `.exe` file can launch both applications, providing a seamless user experience.

+The applications are fully compiled with no accessible source code and are available for public use under the MIT License.

 ---

 ## 📂 Features

-- ⚡ **Easy Bot Connection:** Connect bots to your Aternos server with just a few commands.
-- 🖥️ **CMD-Based Panel:** Easy control via command line.
+- ⚡ **Standalone Applications:** Two independent `.exe` files that do not require server connections.
+- 🖥️ **Centralized Control:** One main `.exe` can run both applications simultaneously.
+- 🎮 **User-Friendly Interface:** Easy-to-use CMD-based control panel.
-- 🤖 **AFK Bot Support:** Keep bots online continuously.
+- 🤖 **AFK Bot Support:** Keep bots online without interruptions.
-- 🎮 **Manage Multiple Bots:** Add and remove multiple bots simultaneously.
-- 🔒 **Secure Login:** Supports TLauncher and premium accounts.
+- 🔒 **Secure Execution:** Fully compiled with no exposed code.
+- 🌐 **Publicly Accessible:** Available for everyone under the MIT License.

 ---